Radical Castle

 Radical Castle is a point-and-click adventure game released for Macintosh in 1986, developed in World Builder and distributed as shareware by Christopher Kent Wigginton.

-Players assume the role of the 'Squire', who after mistaking the princess for a serving wench, is given a choice by the King between death and a quest to recover an oracle stolen by a wizard.
-At one point of the game an area identical to the opening screen of Enchanted Scepters is shown; if the player chooses to go forward a prompt is given encouraging the player to purchase Enchanted Scepters from Silicon Beach Software.
+The player assumes the role of a 'Squire', who after mistaking the princess for a serving wench, is given a choice by the King between death and a quest to recover an oracle stolen by a wizard.
+At one point of the game, an area identical to the opening screen of Enchanted Scepters is shown.
+If the player continues, a prompt is given encouraging the purchase of Enchanted Scepters from Silicon Beach Software.

 The game was distributed on magazine shareware collection disks, Macintosh user group mail-outs, and pre-Internet online services.
-Gaming historian Richard Moss described it as a standout amongst early World Builder games, popular with players due to its Monty Python-esque humor.
+Gaming historian Richard Moss described it as a standout amongst early World Builder games, popular with players due to its Monty Python humour.

-At the height of its popularity the game made the top 100 downloads on GEnie.
+At the height of its popularity, the game made the top 100 downloads on GEnie.
 It can be played on a modern computer using Mini vMac.
 Macscene.net featured it as their "Retro game of the week" in August 2010.
-The review praised the games visuals, sound effects and storyline.
+The review praised the visuals, sound effects and storyline.
 MacUser cited Radical Castle as an example of World Builder's "ability to allow authors to design commercial-quality adventure games."
 In 1987, Macworld selected Radical Castle as a runner-up to Deep Angst as the best World Builder game.